timotismjntk/Mobile-News-Backend/README.md

 ## Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This is list things you need to use the packages and how to install them.
 * yarn
   ```sh
   npm install -g yarn